geyo/deep-learning-challenge/ReadMe.md

 #### Initial Model

 In the initial model, 3 layers were chosen.
-Tht first two had 'relu' and the last one had 'sigmoid'.
+The first two had 'relu' activation function and the last one had 'sigmoid' activation function.

 * Layers: 3
     - Initial Layer: 43 inputs, 80 neurons, relu activation